Maryland allows the following subtractions from income to calculate the Maryland Adjusted Gross Income on the return:

 If Social Security, Tier I, Tier II, and/or supplemental railroad retirement benefits are included in your federal adjusted gross income, then you must include the total amount of these benefits here.
 These benefits, Social Security and Railroad Retirement, are exempt from state tax.

 If taxpayer is age 65 or over, or totally disabled, or their spouse was totally disabled, on the final day of the taxable year, AND you added a pension, annuity, or endowment from an "employee retirement system", on your federal return taxable income, you may be eligible to subtract some of your taxable pension and retirement annuity income on your Maryland return.
 The exclusion is applicable to both taxpayers.
-The maximum admissible amount of the exclusion is $34,300.
+The maximum allowable pension exclusion is $36,200.